Louisville Bankruptcy Attorney

 Since the 2005 Bankruptcy Act, every individual is required to take an approved credit counseling course within six months before filing a Chapter 7 or Chapter 13 bankruptcy.
 Then, to obtain a discharge at the end of the case, you must take the second financial management course.
 The discharge is the permanent court order forbidding collections, which requires the second debtor education course.
 Not everyone needs a discharge.

-The Means Test looks at your family gross income and then looks at your income and expenses to qualify you for filing a Chapter 7.
+The means test looks at your family gross income and then looks at your income and expenses to qualify you for filing a Chapter 7.
+The means test evaluates your current monthly income against the state median income levels to determine eligibility for Chapter 7 bankruptcy.
 If a Debtor has enough disposable income to make a meaningful repayment then you must file a Chapter 13.
 Most people who want a Chapter 7 don’t need the extra tools of a Chapter 13.
 They don’t need to rescue a home from foreclosure, protect a cosigner or manage difficult debts such as income taxes or student loans which can be modified or managed by Chapter 13.
 If you don’t need the benefits of Chapter 13 then you probably want to file a Chapter 7.

 About 95% of Debtors qualify for Chapter 7.
 About 70% of Debtors need a Chapter 7 about 30% need a Chapter 13.
 Some people are concerned with the possibility of losing property.
 The safest way to file is to file as a Chapter 13 which can always be dismissed.